 CEng, FHKEng, FHKIE, FICE, FIStructE, FCIHT

-James Blake, currently a Project Reviewer for Home Affairs Bureau’s Kai Tak Sports Park Project.
+James Blake, currently is Project Reviewer for Home Affairs Bureau’s Kai Tak Sports Park Project and Ocean Park WaterWorld.

 He was the Chief Officer of Kowloon-Canton Railway Corporation until 2012 and Chief Executive Officer until 2007.
 Senior Director from 1997 responsible for the Corporation’s HK$70 billion expansion programme of railways and stations in tunnel, on viaduct and at grade.
 Secretary for Works, Hong Kong Government from 1991, overall coordination of the HKD165 billion new Airport Core Programme including road, bridge and railway.